DonatellaGenovese/DonatellaGenovese.github.io/index.md

 author_profile: true
 ---

-Got it!
-Here’s a more concise and polished homepage draft for Donatella Genovese with your requested sections and a shorter BrainJuice description without bullet points:

----

 # Donatella Genovese

 👩‍🎓 I am a PhD student enrolled in the National PhD in AI program at Sapienza University of Rome, under the supervision of [Simone Scardapane](https://www.sscardapane.it/).
 My research focuses on interpretable deep learning algorithms for scientific discovery and analysis.